limebat/Equation-Reverse-Solver/README.md

 0.333333 testing all possible values, coordinates are:: 02

 The left number of each one is just the result of multiplying the respective coordinate.
-Ie, given coordinate 02, we are multiplying x1*x3 = 1*3 = 3 in this output example.
+Ie, given coordinate 02, we are multiplying x1 \[dot\] x3 = 1 \[dot\] 3 = 3 in this output example.
 As seen from the code, it will correctly identify that the only possible 'coordinate' is 22, corresponding to x3*x3.

 This project is quite old, but I do truly hope this will assist anyone's endeavors who are interested.
 Attached is the C++ code.